Republicans are challenging all aspects of mail-in voting in battleground states | KRDO

 Michigan

-Michigan Secretary of State Jocelyn Benson is also facing a lawsuit from the RNC, alleging the state has not given complete guidance on how absentee ballots should be verified, particularly when it comes to verifying voter signatures.
+Michigan Secretary of State Jocelyn Benson also faced a lawsuit from the RNC, alleging the state has not given complete guidance on how absentee ballots should be verified, particularly when it comes to verifying voter signatures.

 “Despite this clear statutory framework, it appears that local clerks may not be complying with the requirement to mark absent voter ballot envelopes with a statement that the voter’s signature has been verified,” the complaint said.